 the businesses and people who bring the vast majority of animal products to market, including meat, eggs, and dairy (yes, even dairy has major issues), treat animals in a disrespectful, cruel, and torturous fashion.

 And they are not exactly doing good things for global warming and managing the world’s resources either.
-This is not to say, that there aren’t positives to come out of industrial farming: obviously, many people love animal-based food products.
+This is not to say, that there aren’t a few positives to come out of industrial farming: obviously, many people love animal-based food products.
 And these practices make food affordable for many people.
 But Suzanna and I can no longer support these practices.

 We have drawn a line in the sand and farmed animals and animal products are on the other side.